Lotame/cc-android-sdk/README.md

 Details for using the library are in the JavaDoc for the CrowdControl class, and in the help wiki at http://help.lotame.com/display/HELP/Mobile+SDK%27s

 ## Building
-Use `gradle clean jar` to build a jar file in the build\libs directory.
+Use `./gradlew clean jarRelease` to build a jar file in the build\libs directory.
 Modify build.gradle to change the output file name.

 ## Testing